-Thoracic outlet syndrome is a term used to describe the compression of nerves and/or blood vessels which travel from the neck to the armpit.
+Thoracic outlet syndrome is a term used to describe the compression of nerves and/or blood vessels that travel from the neck to the armpit.
 Compression of these structures can cause pain, tingling, numbness, and weakness from the neck and throughout the arm.

 Symptoms vary depending on the exact location and structures being compressed, as well as the extent of the compression, but may include: